 This last season was my best season yet.
 I had the privilege to go to Finland for World Juniors and to Norway for a pre-camp beforehand.
 My time in Norway was really fun and I got to train with a lot of other great athletes.
 Finland was also a blast and I had a ton of fun gathering international race experience.
 My goal for the upcoming season is to once again qualify for World Juniors and improve my results from last year by achieving a top 20 finish.
 Of course with a goal, there is a cost and any bit of money I can receive through sponsorship and donations will help greatly.
 I’m very grateful that Foothills Nordic has this program to help out their athletes and I am so happy to be able to represent this club!

 Anna Pryce – Cross Country

 My name is Anna Pryce and I have been part of Foothills Nordic Ski Club since 2008.
 I started skiing not long after I learned to walk and started racing at age 7.
 I love to ski and train with friends and enjoy the excitement of competition.
-For four years, I have been a coach to younger athletes and find this very rewarding.
+For five years, I have been a coach to younger athletes and find this very rewarding.

 Jenna Sherrington – Biathlon